Membership Inference Attacks against Large Audio Language Models: Results and Discussion

 \subsection{Robustness on Distribution-Matched Datasets}

-To establish a trustworthy audit, we focus on datasets where the Blind Baseline AUC $\approx 0.5$ (\textbf{SPGISpeech}, \textbf{Clotho}).
-Under these rigorously controlled conditions, MIA performance collapses to near-random (AUC 50.7--52.4).
+To establish a trustworthy audit, we focus on datasets where the Blind Baseline AUC $\approx 0.5$ (e.g., \textbf{SPGISpeech}, \textbf{Clotho}) in phase 1.
+We define these as ``clean'' datasets, as they ensure that observed MIA performance is not merely an artifact of distributional shifts.
+Under these controlled conditions, MIA performance collapses to near-random (AUC 50.7--52.4).
 This suggests that the evaluated LALMs exhibit strong sample-level privacy robustness under distribution-matched conditions.
-The lack of verbatim memorization indicates that the diverse acoustic realizations of a given text act as a natural regularizer, preventing the model from overfitting to specific token sequences at the instance level.
+The lack of verbatim memorization indicates that the diverse acoustic realizations of a given text act as a natural regularizer, preventing the model from overfitting to specific sequences at the instance level.
 These findings indicate that current MIA methods perform poorly on datasets without distributional confounds.